 SHOP THE POST

-Final Thoughts About Our Glamping in Big Sur Experience
+Final Thoughts About Ventana Glamping in Big Sur

 Our weekend glamping at Ventana Big Sur was awesome!
 We had the best time and highly recommend it.
 The one question everyone asked me is if there were bugs.
 I am a tasty treat to any type of biting bug and I didn’t get one bite the whole time.
 There are little flies at dusk that are easily kept at bay with the provided citronella candle and fire pit.
 There is also zip-up netting on the tent that completely keeps any flies out.